 It was one of the largest groups to listen to him to date, and even local religious leaders were there to hear what he had to say.
 Toward the end of his sermon, Jesus asked a curious question.
+He said, "Which of you, if your son asks for bread, will give him a stone?
 4 Good Places to Find Content (Where You Might Not Think to Look) How to Grow Traffic to Your Blog.
 Of all topics, this is one of the perennials.

 People want more traffic, more attention, more awareness to their blog.
 It’s fair.
 We work hard on our blogs.
 We want more attention and traffic.
 If your business depends on volume, this is especially important (for instance, if you’re using ads).
+Great Titles Help The first few seconds of someone’s attention are the hardest to pass.
 A Q&A with Mr. Potter, a story commenter with attitude.
 August 30th, 2010 I can say with confidence that every site on the Web that enables comments has a few commenters who … let’s just say they come off as a bit cold.

 Statesman.com has a few of its own, including a strongly opinionated guy who speaks from behind an anonymous handle and a movie character’s mask.
 His name is “Roadgeek,” and his avatar is Mr. Potter, the heartless villain from “It’s a Wonderful Life.”
 7 Great Places to Register Your Blog RSS Feed.
 Do you have an RSS feed on your blog?

 My web and graphic designer, Ryan Briggs, insisted I put an RSS feed on both my news items and my blog.
 I didn’t think I needed one in either place but I took his advice.
 Or I should say, I didn’t make a noise about it and he implemented his own recommendation.
+I’m really glad he did.
+It took me awhile to figure out the power behind the feed.
+PerthWIND has news and opinion from all sources in the digest.
 10 Resources & 50 Tips for Better Blogging.
 Each day this week, prTini.com will feature lists of resources to help small businesses navigate social media and the changing business landscape.